Former MLB pitcher TJ House comes out in emotional post, also announcing engagement to his boyfriend

 “Deep down I wanted something more, I wanted to be loved not for what I did, but who I was.”

-House shared an Instagram post on Thursday – the same day as the US House passed the Respect for Marriage Act.
+House shared an Instagram post on Thursday – the same day as the US.

 “It allows Ryan Neitzel and I to come together and create something beautiful… I have a wonderful fiance, who challenges me daily to become a better person.
 To live life authentically.
 One who I never deserved but blessed to have,” House wrote.